50Fifty/auth-scheduled-backup/README.md

 This is a Firebase Extension to schedule backups of Firebase Authentication users' data.

+> [!WARNING]\
-⚠️ **Important Note**: This project is currently under development and may contain bugs or incomplete features.
+> This project is currently under development and may contain bugs or incomplete features.
 Use it at your own risk.

 **Author**: Foo Jen Sean (www.foojensean.com)